Artists impression of a black holes with light blue matter creating rings around it.

 Conferences + Presentations

-Here is a highlight reel of my scientific presentations.
+Here is a highlight reel of my scientific presentations and selected events.
 An extended list is available in my CV.

 Outreach